Loretta Young: Judy Lewis

-Few in Hollywood were fooled by the ruse.
-Judith (Judy) Lewis bore a strong resemblance to Gable, and her true parentage was widely rumored in entertainment circles.
-When Lewis was 31 years old, she confronted Young about her parentage; Young privately admitted that she was Lewis's birth mother, stating that Lewis was "a walking mortal sin".
+Judy Lewis bore a strong resemblance to Gable, and her true parentage was widely rumored in entertainment circles.
+When Lewis was 31 years old, she confronted her mother about her parentage; Young privately admitted that she was Lewis's birth mother, stating that Lewis was "a walking mortal sin."
 Young refused to confirm or comment publicly on the rumors until 1999, when Joan Wester Anderson wrote Young's authorized biography.
 In interviews with Anderson for the book, Young stated that Lewis was her biological child and the product of a brief affair with Gable.
 Young would not allow the book to be published until after her death.

-In 2015, Linda Lewis, the wife of Young's son, Christopher, stated publicly that in 1998, a then-85-year-old Young had told Lewis that Gable had raped her.
+In 2015, Linda Lewis, the wife of Young's son, Christopher, stated publicly that in 1998, Young (then 85 years old) had stated that Judy Lewis had been conceived through an act of date rape by Clark Gable.
 According to Linda Lewis, Young added that no consensual intimate contact had occurred between Gable and herself.
 Young had never disclosed the rape to anyone.
-Lewis stated that Young shared this information only after learning of the concept of date rape from watching Larry King Live; she had previously believed it was a woman's job to fend off men's amorous advances and had perceived her inability to thwart Gable's attack as a moral failing on her part.
+Lewis said Young shared this information after learning of the concept of date rape from watching Larry King Live; she had previously believed it was a woman's job to fend off men's amorous advances and had perceived her inability to thwart Gable's attack as a moral failing on her part.
 Linda Lewis said that the family remained silent about Young's rape claim until after both Young and Judy Lewis had died.